→ since spring 2026 · tuesdays · 7:30 am ET

 Firm owners afraid of their clients.

-Practices that are running them.
-Not the boundary-naturals — the ones who know what to do and can't quite get themselves to do it.
+Firm owners whose own firms are running them.
+The ones who know what needs to change and can't quite do it.

 Method